mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 ```

 ----
-Next, feel free to move on to the next tutorial, which will go into depth on how to **run a sensitvity analysis** on a own model.
+Next, feel free to move on to the next tutorial, which will go into depth on how to **run a sensitivity analysis** on a own model.